Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

 \subsection{Background on hierarchical hyperbolicity}

-First, we recall the intuition behind some notions from the world of \emph{hierarchically hyperbolic spaces and groups}, first introduced by Behrstock, Hagen, and Sisto in \cite{HHSI}.
-We refer to \cite{HHSII} for the details of the definitions.
+We first recall the intuition behind some notions from the world of hierarchical hyperbolicity, always keeping the motivating example of mapping class groups at hand.
+We refer to \cite{HHSII} for further details.